 The High Meadows Fund Investments

-The High Meadows Fund recognizes the potential for impact by investing the assets of the fund in enterprises that encourage new farm, food, and forest businesses; land conservation; and building performance improvements that lower the reliance on fossil fuels in Vermont.
+The High Meadows Fund recognizes the potential for impact by investing the assets of the Fund in enterprises that encourage new farm, food, and forest businesses; land conservation; and building performance improvements that lower the reliance on fossil fuels in Vermont.
 Generally, High Meadows considers opportunities where the investment or loan is in a pooled fund, rather than in individual enterprises.
 The one exception is the High Meadows Fund's involvement with the Taproot Capital Fund.
-Our current mission impact investments are listed below.

 FARMLAND CONSERVATION REVOLVING LOAN FUND, via VERMONT LAND TRUST | 2012 - 2019 | $350,000